 I go more into the four cups of Passover in a later post!

-You see, Jesus IS the fulfillment of the Law.
+You see, Jesus the Passover Lamb IS the fulfillment of the Law.
 As such, He would have kept every Biblical command, including the ones to observe the Passover!
 Period!

 What Was Eaten At The Last Supper?